 EMI/EMC Test Plans

-Representative functionality is a requirement in EMC testing for both commercial and military applications.
-The EMC test plan should include a description of all modes of operation.
-The plan should also provide a description of all peripheral equipment required to attain this functionality.
+Representative functionality is a requirement in EMI/EMC testing for both commercial and military applications.
+The EMI/EMC test plan should include a description of all modes of operation that the Equipment Under Test (EUT) is to be tested.
+The plan should also provide a description of all peripheral and support equipment required to attain this functionality.

 Our experts at CVG Strategy have extensive experience in EMI/EMC.
 We can provide requirement analysis, write EMC test plans, perform test witnessing, and provide troubleshooting and analysis of EMI/EMC test failures.

 We also have expertise in Environmental testing and evaluation of product design in a number of industries and products, both military and commercial.
 CVG Strategy specializes in Independent Developmental Testing and Evaluation including: Development of Life Cycle Environmental Profiles, Test Plans, Test Witnessing and Troubleshooting.

 CVG Strategy is a consultancy offering coaching, mentoring, training and program development focused on areas including Business Process Improvement, ITAR and Export Compliance, Cyber Security and Quality Management Systems.